rasyt123/TicTacToeWithAI-in-C/README.md

 # TicTacToeWithAI-in-C
 My name is Justin and I'm a CS freshman at UC Davis.
 I've been coding for a few months, and I'm still a beginner but this is my first programming project :), so excuse me for the messy code.
+I'll make it spicier by adding pointers/dynamic memory allocation later.

 I created a Tic Tac Toe game in which the user can decide to play against another player or the computer.
 I created an easy ai, medium ai, and hard ai to distinguish the levels of strength the computer can play at.